-- 1.11.4 This document interprets the DfT's considered views about what constitutes "Best or Good Practice" in terms of hackney carriage and private hire licensing, together with local factors specific to this Borough. - 1.11.5 The Council, in adopting this licensing policy recognises both the needs of residents for safe, convenient and effective taxi transport while facilitating a sustainable taxi industry and the importance of this provision to the local economy and vibrancy of the borough. - 1.11.6 This Hackney Carriage and Private Hire Vehicle Licensing policy is also intended to ensure that both the trade and the public have a document that fully explains the licensing procedures in a clear and transparent manner. - 1.11.7 The licensing team does not issue Driver, Operator and Vehicle conditions to new applicants or current drivers when changes are made.
-Drivers, Operators and Vehicle Proprietors are required to keep themselves up-to-date with all changes in legislation and policy. - 1.11.8 TMBC emails all drivers with any changes to working practices.
+- The Department for Transport (DfT) has national responsibility for hackney carriage and private hire legislation in England and Wales.
+As a result of the Office of Fair Trading producing its report on the UK hackney carriage and private hire trade, the DfT was asked to produce Best Practice Guidance for local licensing authorities. - This document interprets the DfT's considered views about what constitutes "Best or Good Practice" in terms of hackney carriage and private hire licensing, together with local factors specific to this Borough.

+- The Council, in adopting this licensing policy recognises both the needs of residents for safe, convenient and effective taxi transport while facilitating a sustainable taxi industry and the importance of this provision to the local economy and vibrancy of the borough. - This Hackney Carriage and Private Hire Vehicle Licensing policy is also intended to ensure that both the trade and the public have a document that fully explains the licensing procedures in a clear and transparent manner. - TMBC emails all drivers with any changes to working practices. - A copy of the latest version published on the 28 March 2022 is shown at Taxi and private hire vehicle best practice guidance GOV.UK (www.gov.uk)

-1.12 Council's Vision and Values
+1.11 Council's Vision and Values